jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (c) if 1 January falls on a Friday, the following Monday; and (d) if 1 January falls on a Saturday or a Sunday, the following Monday and Tuesday; and (e) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday.
-(2) However, the Minister may specify the circumstances in which boards may open the schools they administer or any of them on Saturdays or Sundays, and if the Minister does so, the schools may open.
+(2) However, the Minister may, by notice, specify the circumstances in which boards may open the schools they administer or any of them on Saturdays or Sundays, and if the Minister does so, the schools may open.
-(3) The Minister may, before 1 July in any year, specify days during the next year (in addition to those specified in subclause (1)) on which boards may close the schools they administer or any of them, and, if the Minister does so, schools may be closed accordingly.
+(3) The Minister may, by notice, before 1 July in any year, specify days during the next year (in addition to those specified in subclause (1)) on which boards may close the schools they administer or any of them, and, if the Minister does so, schools may be closed accordingly.
 (4) If the Minister fails to specify days on which schools may be closed for any year, the days on which the schools may be closed are the days specified for the previous year.
-(5) The Minister may specify the circumstances in which boards may close the schools they administer or any of them, and, if the Minister does so, subject to clause 1, the schools may be closed accordingly.
+(5) The Minister may, by notice, specify the circumstances in which boards may close the schools they administer or any of them, and, if the Minister does so, subject to clause 1, the schools may be closed accordingly.
+(6) A notice under this clause is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 4 Exceptions in particular cases
 (1) The Minister may authorise a board to open any particular school it administers for fewer half-days in any year than required by clause 1(3) and, if the Minister does so, the school may be closed accordingly.